Benefits of cloud migration

 Cloud migration challenges

-A large-scale migration requires extensive planning across the organisation—more so than the comparatively straightforward process of moving individual workloads to the cloud.
+A large-scale migration requires extensive planning across the organization—more so than the comparatively straightforward process of moving individual workloads to the cloud.
 Successful migration planning starts with a defined strategy and getting participation from key business, technical, and leadership stakeholders.

 While cloud migration can improve ROI in both the short- and long- term, the migration itself will cost time, money, and resources.
 Cost estimates for planning and implementing a migration are essential.